-As you think about the knowledge you would like to populate in Guru, it's helpful to also consider how you will want to organize this knowledge in a way that will be helpful and accessible by everyone on your team.
+As you think about the knowledge you would like to populate in Guru, it's helpful to also consider how you will want to organize this knowledge in a way that will be helpful and accessible to everyone on your team.
 Tags can help you organize your knowledge so that your team can easily find knowledge when they are looking for a specific Card or discovering new knowledge created across Boards and Collections in Guru.

-Check out our Guru Deep Dive to learn how we revamped our own tagging structure internally to improve search!
+Check out our Guru Deep Dive to learn how we revamped our own tagging structure internally to improve search.

 1. Select "Collection Champs" for each Collection

-Teamwork makes the dreamwork! ✨ The more users invested in the Knowledge Philosophy of Guru, the easier it will be to create and maintain a knowledge-driven culture that increases user adoption, team engagement and the trust score of your knowledge base.
+Teamwork makes the dream work! ✨ The more users invested in the Knowledge Philosophy of Guru, the easier it will be to create and maintain a knowledge-driven culture that increases user adoption, team engagement, and the trust score of your knowledge base.

-These users can be the Collection Owner or Subject Matter Experts of your Collections, managers of your team, or just Guru-enthusiasts who are on board to help make your knowledge in Guru as best as it can be!
-Have these users ready and on-deck to mobilize change throughout the process.
+These users can be the Collection Owner or subject matter experts of your Collections, managers of your team, or just Guru-enthusiasts who are on board to help make your knowledge in Guru as best as it can be!
+Have these users ready and on deck to mobilize change throughout the process.

 2. Pull Together a list of "All Team Tags"

-This is the time to think big-picture and envision what tags will connect your Guru knowledge with the content your team is searching for.
+This is the time to think big-picture and envision what tags will connect your Guru knowledge with the keywords your team is searching for.
 These are the tags that users from all different departments will need at their disposal, which is why we call them your ALL Team tags.

 Don't worry if this is not your perfect, end-all list of all tags that will ever live in your Guru instance.
 Your knowledge base will grow and evolve over time, and you can always refine this. list of tags later.